nickstanley574/nickstanley574.github.io/_drafts/teaching-reflections.md

 The most bizarre aspect of being an instructor is having a ratemyprofessors.com page.
 Never did I imagine when I was looking at Rate My Professors posts during my college years I would one day have my own.
 Reading the students' posts made me realize students are evaluating me has much has I am evaluating them.

-At the same time, I am reteaching myself materials I am about to lecture to students 30+ students and be ready for a litany of unknown questions which felt like:
+At the same time, I am reteaching myself materials I am about to teach to 30+ students and be ready for a litany of unknown questions which felt like:

 <div style="text-align: center;">
     <img style="max-width: 60%;" src="{{ page.asset }}/whendidyoubecomeanexpert.png">